 After July, the penalty remains at 12%, and interest increases at the rate of 1% each month.
-In addition, State law allows that, if an account is delinquent in July, an amount up to 20% attorney's collection fee may be added to the total tax penalty and interest charge.
-The District collects an additional penalty to defray attorney costs.
+In addition, State law allows that, if an account is delinquent in July, a district may authorize an amount up to 20% attorney's collection fee may be added to the total tax penalty and interest charge.